R O S E T T A S T O N E R E P L I C A S for sale

 -- in development stage

-2/3 size, 3-D replica (approx. 30" high x 20" wide x 7.5" thick).
-Perfect for exhibition in your home.
+2/3 size, 3-D replica (approx. 30" high x 20" wide x 7.5" thick, 25 lbs).
+Perfect for exhibition in school, museum or home.

 (6).
 HYBRID ROSETTA: info/pricing -- Hybrid Rosetta -- available!

-and now you have a beautiful piece of archaeological art to hang on your wall.
-White lettering.
+unique, dual-purpose model: unscrew the top from the coffee table top and now you have a beautiful piece of archaeological art to hang on your wall.

 (7).
 BRONZE PLAQUE ROSETTA: info/pricing -- Bronze Plaque Rosetta